Voyo

 Voyo is a Czech subscription video on demand service owned by Central European Media Enterprises (CME).
-Originally launched in the Czech Republic in 2011 as a free archive of programs produced by every national television channel owned by CME and a platform for live broadcasting of original programming and sports broadcasts, the service expanded through Bulgaria, Croatia, Romania, Serbia, Slovakia, and Slovenia.
+Originally launched in the Czech Republic on 1 August 2011 as a free archive of programs produced by every national television channel owned by CME and a platform for live broadcasting of original programming and sports broadcasts, the service expanded through Bosnia and Herzegovina, Bulgaria, Croatia, Romania, Serbia, Slovakia, and Slovenia.

 The service gradually transformed into a paid service modeled after the American Netflix.
 The range of available programs is regularly changed; according to the operator, there are more than 2,000 movies and series.
 The service also provides live broadcasts of sports channels.
 On the portal, it is also possible to watch films, series and programs a day or a week earlier than their television broadcast.

 In Czech Republic

 From 2021, original series and feature films are released on Voyo under the label Voyo Originals, which are exclusively available only on this platform.

 On 10 March 2025 the service was closed down and replaced by new service Oneplay which absorbed O2 Czech Republic's O2 TV as well as Voyo's previous content.